-Silver fir tends to be infected by a wide variety of rust fungi in its native range, although few of them are of any practical importance.
-It is vulnerable to Heterobasidion (Fomes root and butt rot), although it is likely to be most damaged by H. abietinum (the fir form of the pathogen) which is absent from Britain.
-Occasionally Phytophthora root infections are reported, particularly in nursery trees.
+European silver fir can be infected by a wide variety of rust fungi in its native range, although few of them are of any practical importance.
+It is susceptible to Heterobasidion annosum (conifer root and butt rot), although it is likely to be most damaged by H. abietinum (the fir form of the pathogen) which is absent from Britain.

-Silver fir may also suffer from aphid infestations such as Dreyfusi (Adelges) nusslini, which causes shoot distortion, and balsam wooly aphid, which can cause dieback with severe infestations.
+European silver fir may also suffer from aphid infestations such as silver fir woolly aphid (Dreyfusia nordmannianae) which causes shoot distortion, and balsam woolly adelgid (Adelges piceae), which can cause dieback with severe infestations.